walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 - Controlled offline/delayed synchronization, service outages and conflicts; additional synchronization accessibility and signing-policy combinations.
 - Additional authentication-factor and generated/imported policy combinations, and OS/device coverage beyond these cases.
-The TEE recovery result does not qualify StrongBox recovery.
+StrongBox coverage is limited to the Samsung cases above.

 Simulator/emulator contracts and host tests remain useful automated regressions, but cannot replace these transport, hardware and operator-controlled checks.